sugarjig/roguelike/README.md

 replacing `<number of rooms>` with however many rooms you want to generate.
 If you don't specify anything, the default is 10.
 Try not to do too many; the code written here probably won't scale well.

+In certain cases, the program will throw an exception if it makes too many tries generating things.
+This is to prevent being caught in an infinite loop.
+If it happens, just try to run the program again.

 Enjoy!